Introduction to Family Law in Montana

 You will need to know something about each of these issues before you file for your dissolution.
 Each issue is explained in more detail below.

-If your spouse disagrees over how one or more of these issues should be resolved, s/he may file an Answer or Response to your Petition.
+If your spouse disagrees over how one or more of these issues should be resolved, they may file an Answer or Response to your Petition.
 If your spouse answers your Petition, the case becomes a contested dissolution case.

 A default judgment is what the court awards you if your spouse does not answer your Petition for Dissolution.
-Your spouse, the Respondent, has 20 days to respondto the Petition after s/he is served with a copy of it.
+Your spouse, the Respondent, has 20 days to respond to the Petition after they are served with a copy of it.
 After 20 days, the Respondent's default can be entered by the Clerk of Court.
 You still will have to schedule a hearing and appear in court in order to obtain your Final Decree of Dissolution.
 If you get a default judgment, you will be granted everything you asked for in the Petition, as long as the court finds that your request is "equitable" (fair).
 If there are children, the court also must find that your proposed parenting plan is in the best interests of the children.

 If both you and your spouse can agree to all of the terms of your dissolution, including the parenting of the children and the division of property and debts, you may file for a joint dissolution.
 With a joint dissolution, both you and your spouse are Petitioners, and you both sign the Petition and the Parenting Plan.
 If you can agree to do a joint dissolution, the process of filing for a dissolution may be more simple.